 Zoonotic diseases spread by mosquitos and ticks are some of the most serious of these diseases.

-List of diseases
+Examples of zoonotic diseases

 - animal flu